Dart v. Craigslist, Inc.: Reaction

 "It was nice to see such a clean and decisive opinion—and a little ironic, as our law enforcement officials, who are supposed to enforce the laws rather than bypass them, got schooled in the limits of their legal authority."

 Eric Goldman, Technology and Marketing Law Blog, October 29, 2009.

+Some commentators felt, that Dart’s attack on Craigslist was hypocritical, considering that it was Craigslist’s cooperation with law enforcement that enabled his and other sheriffs’ offices around the country to prosecute illegal sex work and human traffickers.